-Weekly 3 points
+Weekly

 2-3 times/month 2 points

 Monthly 1 points

 2. Church attendance of parent or guardian

-Weekly 3 points
+Weekly

-2-3 times/month 2 points
+2-3 times/month

+2 9 times/month

-Monthly 1 points
+Monthly

-Weekly indicates every week except for sickness and family holidays and would usually therefore be in excess of 40 weeks in the year.
+\ Weekly indicates every week except for sickness and family holidays and would usually therefore be in excess of 40 weeks in the year.